 So a “bounce” doesn’t correlate with high or low quality.
 But the time on page does.

 The first example is a “short click” and the second is a “long click.”
-The difference is the dwell time.
-Dwell time is the average time on page for visitors from search engines.
-Search engines see this and use it as a search ranking factor.
-It’s a powerful indicator of quality and relevance.
+The difference is dwell time.
+Dwell time is the amount of time spent on a page after the visitor arrives from the search engine.
+It has a powerful correlation with quality and relevance so search engines use it as a search ranking factor.

 You may be able to see the correlation between rankings and time on page in your own Analytics.
 Look at the Behavior > Site Content > All Pages report.
-Set it to comparison view with Avg Time on Page as the dimension.
+Set it to comparison view for Avg Time on Page.
 There’s your correlation!

 So the next question is how do you get visitors to stay?
 The best answer is to make it a great page (see #5 below) but there are other, more specific tactics: